tahiri-lab/aPhyloGeo-pipeline/README.md

 -   **output files**:

     -   (filtered) sliding windows with Robinson–Foulds (RF) distance values below the user-set threshold and bootstrap values greater than the user-set threshold in  `.csv`  (comma-separated values files).
-    -  `.csv` and related metadata will be stored in the 'workflow/results' folder.
+    -  `.csv` and related metadata will be stored in the 'workflow/results' directory.

 **4. Execute the workflow.**